OG-Hunter/seditiontracker.github.io-/docs/_suspects/jessica-bustle.md

 perpwalk:
 quote: "this happened.
 I was there today and in the capitol when it happened."
 title: Jessica Bustle charged on March 4, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on June 0, 2021.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true